mariajmolina/climatico/README.md

 _Hu, A., G. A. Meehl, N. Rosenbloom, M. J. Molina, and G. Strand, 2021: The influence of variability in meridional overturning on global ocean circulation.
 Journal of Climate._ [Link](https://journals.ametsoc.org/view/journals/clim/aop/JCLI-D-21-0119.1/JCLI-D-21-0119.1.xml)

-Climático is the Spanish language word for climatic.